Blazemeter/taurus/site/dat/docs/Tsung.md

 ```

 If you specify both `scenario.script` and load profile (`concurrency` and `hold-for`) — Taurus will copy your Tsung
 configuration and overwrite `<load>` section.
-Your original Tsung configuration will be preserved.
+The rest of your Tsung config will be preserved.

 Example:
 ```yaml